 What if you could go back in a time machine and erase your past regrets?
-Unfortunately, we at Rejuvené MD in El Paso, Texas can’t offer you a time machine, but we can offer you the next best thing: the Cutera Enlighten III laser.
+Unfortunately, we at Rejuvené MD Laser Tattoo Removal El Paso TX can’t offer you a time machine, but we can offer you the next best thing: the Cutera Enlighten III laser.
 While this laser tattoo removal system can’t take you back in time, it can eliminate the tattoos you regret most.
 Roughly 25% of American adults have a tattoo, and about a quarter of them experience tattoo regret.
 If you are overcome by tattoo regret, we have proven, modern treatments that can fix the problem.

 How Laser Tattoo Removal Works

 If you’re reading this article about tattoo removal, you probably have a lot of questions and a tattoo you really don’t want on your body any longer.

 Laser tattoo removal does in fact use lasers.
 These are small, powerful, handheld lasers that pulse very fast to break up the ink in the tattoo and remove it from your skin so it can be processed and removed by the body’s internal processes.
 It sounds like science fiction, but that is actually how it works!

 Our office uses the effective Cutera Enlighten III laser to remove tattoos.
 Unlike older and less advanced laser systems, the Enlighten III uses both longer nanosecond and shorter picosecond bursts of lasers to ensure that the removal job is done as quickly and cleanly as possible.
 This offers both the advantages of nanosecond and picosecond treatments to our patients.